 Rev. R.R.
 Wilkinson's parents Reverend Isaiah I. Wilkinson and Lavinia Wilkinson in 1912 holding their firstborn daughter Martha; Rev. R.R.
 Wilkinson's oldest sister.

 Rev. R.R.
 Wilkinson siblings: (top row from left )Susie, Fannie *Raymond, Roberta, Alice, Connie, Mabel. (bottom row from left) James, Martha, Howard, & William.

 Reverend R.R.
 Wilkinson was born Raymond Rogers Wilkinson on June 18th, 1923, in Amelia County, Virginia to the Reverend Isaiah I. Wilkinson (1886 -1949) and Lavinia Wilkinson (1887-1941).

 Raymond was their ninth child and youngest boy born out of eleven children who were all raised on homestead farm.
-Long before he would become a pastor, Raymond faced racism, poverty and segregation.
+As a child Raymond experienced racism, poverty and segregation.
 Raymond and his siblings grew up in the racist Jim Crow south in Virginia.
 In the south segregated laws kept most African Americans from many of the same opportunities that white Americans had, including education.
 Despite living in a time when African Americans were being racially discriminated daily, Raymond's parents were strong in faith.
 They instilled great pride in all eleven of their children and a deep unyielding faith in God.
 They were poor in material things but were rich spiritually.
 Through it all the Wilkinsons had each other.

 The Wilkinson Homestead